The Species Maps, along with other data exploration tools, can be accessed under the Explore menu of the NatureCounts website.

 You can further narrow the data by selecting a specific project(s), location, year range, or level of breeding evidence.
 Note that for population trend maps, the project is automatically set to the North American Breeding Bird Survey.
 Click “Apply” to generate your map.

 For each map, the resolution increases as you zoom in, and you may click on individual squares or trend points for detailed information.
 Note that information about sensitive species may only be visible at a lower resolution.
-In the lower right corner there is a legend, and a “Layers” panel that allows you to add layers such as Important Bird Areas and Conservation Regions.
+In the upper right corner there is a “Map Layers and Legend” panel that will help you interpret the maps, and allow you to add layers such as Important Bird Areas and Conservation Regions.

 Click “Reset” at any time to clear all your selections and start again.